surifirstpin/biplus_documentation/docs/ModelNew.md

 Number-based : ROOT.BI_Orders.Amount IS NOT NULL.</p>
 </blockquote>
 <ul>
-<li><strong>User-based :</strong> Bi+ allows to filter the data based on login user-specification.
+<li><strong>User-based :</strong> BiPlus allows to filter the data based on login user-specification.
 Using global parameters facility, data for the same combination of columns can be controlled for different users.
 That means, for a particular user login, the data retrievable in Analyze section will be constrained with a list of pre-defined values.</li>
 </ul>
 <pre><code> " DB.TABLE.COLUMN IN
   (#{GlobalParam.Ref_field,#userid#,gp_username_field})"